DarkDBx/DiabloIV.Helper/README.md

 ## PARAMETER
 - Recomended use of windowed fullscreen with 1920x1080 resolution.
 - Recomended use of US/EN or standard keyboard layout.
-- Set a different appname(anticheat) and key assignment in config.yml
+- Set a different appname(anticheat) and adjust the key assignment in config.yml.
-- Set monster health bar -> always on
+- Set monster health bar -> always on.
-- Set basic skill on left mouse and core skill on right mouse
+- Set basic skill on left mouse and core skill on right mouse.
-- English language required for pickit
+- English language required for pickit.
-- Python 3.9 interpreter, see requirements.txt
+- Python 3.9 interpreter, see requirements.txt.

 ## USAGE